miguel94ist/FREE_Web/README.md

 - HTTPS = True

 ### janus configuration
-If the FREE server is configured to use HTTPS it is necessary to also furtner configure janus to also use HTTPS:
+If the FREE server is configured to use HTTPS it is necessary to also furtner configure janus to also use HTTPS.
 It is necessary to create the certificate in the same way as decribes to daphne, for instance:
 ```
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout janus_private.key -out janus_public.crt